QuantEcon/lecture-python-programming.myst/lectures/numpy.md

 When adding them together, NumPy will automatically expand `b -> (3,)` to `b -> (3, 3)`.

-the element-wise addition will result in a $3 \times 3$ array
+The element-wise addition will result in a $3 \times 3$ array

 ```{code-cell} python3